 Fednav’s Chartering Department is responsible for securing contracts, chartering vessels, and scheduling voyages for Fednav International Ltd.’s fleet of 120 vessels.
 Each year, it assists in the contracting for the transportation of close to 30 million tonnes of cargo on approximately 800 voyages around the world.
-These activities are carried out from the Montreal headquarters and from other commercial offices in Antwerp, Hamburg, Rio de Janeiro, Singapore, and Tokyo.
+These activities are carried out from the Montreal headquarters and from other commercial offices in Antwerp, Hamburg, Geneva, São Paulo, Singapore, and Tokyo.
 The Chartering team works closely with international customers and brokers.

 Chartering specialists are a niche profession requiring solid understanding of marine law, geography, and marketing, with strong interpersonal and communication skills.

 Fednav’s Operations Department is responsible for the planning and execution of voyages for Fednav’s modern fleet of bulk carriers.
 It ensures that each shipping operation is carried out in the safest, most efficient manner.
 To do so, it oversees various aspects of customer service, environmental protection and standards, crew and ship safety, fuel purchases, towage and pilot services, cargo loading and discharging, and the overall viability of each voyage.
 Additional tasks include contract administration, documentation, and quality control.
 These tasks are carried out from Montreal and from Antwerp while the ships are in European waters.